2019 VW Atlas Vs. 2018 VW Atlas

 Rear Traffic Alert:

-Pedestrian Monitoring keeps those electronic eyes peeled forward to monitor for any pedestrians that may cross your forward path.
+Pedestrian Monitoring keeps those electronic eyes peeled forward to monitor for any pedestrians that may be crossing suddenly in front.
 It will alert you, and brake automatically if necessary.